texfaq/texfaq.github.io/FAQ-howmanypp.md

 date: 2014-06-10
 ---

-# How many pages are there in my document?

 Simple documents (those that start at page 1, and don't have any breaks in their page numbering until their last page) present no problem to the seeker after this truth.
 The number of pages is